98-Anas/fawry_tasks/README.md

 ## Final Resolution

-The issue was resolved by:
+  Resolving the issue by those attempts:
 1. Modifying name resolution order to check /etc/hosts first
 2. Adding a static entry to /etc/hosts for immediate resolution
 3. Configuring systemd-resolved to use the correct internal DNS server